LAMcGuinness/Milestone1-Bluebells/README.md

 5. Clicked on the "Save" button to the right of selection.
 6. Back on the main repository page on the right hand side the "github pages" is active.
 This is the [link](https://lamcguinness.github.io/Milestone1-Bluebells/)

+### Forking the GitHub repository
+Forking the orginal respository on GitHub account can be used to make changes to copy with out affecting the orignal repository.
+Use the following steps if doing this:
+1. Login to GitHub and locate [Milestone1-Bluebells Respitory](https://github.com/LAMcGuinness/Milestone1-Bluebells)
+2. At the top of Repository just above "Settings" button there is a "Fork" button.
+3. There should now be a copy of the orginal repository in our GitHub account.

 ## Credits